Like and share the article here:

 Fragrances can also cause irritation of the skin and this is known as irritant contact dermatitis.
 This can make your skin more sensitive to sunlight and low level irritation can lead to skin hyperpigmentation.

-Dr Malvina: First, I recommend completely avoiding fragranced products in patients with a confirmed fragrance allergy.
-But that can be really difficult to do.
-People with sensitive skin particularly with conditions such as rosacea and definitely eczema, should also avoid fragranced products.
-This is because of their higher risk of contact allergy but also increased irritation and flare of the condition.
+Dr Malvina: First, I recommend completely avoiding fragranced products if you have a confirmed fragrance allergy – but that can be really difficult to do.
+People with sensitive skin, particularly with conditions such as rosacea and definitely eczema, should also avoid fragranced products.
+This is because of their higher risk of contact allergy, but also increased irritation and flare-ups from the condition.

 For everyone else, there isn’t a specific need to avoid fragrances all together.
 However, there are certain ingredients that are highly sensitising with a higher rate of contact allergy and it makes sense to avoid these.